Chapter 4123-3 Claims Procedure

 (B) Initial review and processing of new claims.

-Immediately after numbering and recording, all new claim applications, except applications for death benefits and applications of employees of self-insuring employers, shall be reviewed and processed by the bureau’s claims examiners on the question of compensability.
-“Processing on the question of compensability” means the making of a determination on the validity of the claim as an industrial claim.
+Immediately after numbering and recording, all new claim applications, except applications of employees of self-insuring employers, shall be reviewed and processed by the bureau.
+"Processing on the question of compensability" means making a determination on the validity of the industrial claim.

-A “contested or disputed claim,” as used herein, is one the validity of which, as an industrial claim, is questioned by the employer or by the bureau of workers’ compensation.
+A "contested or disputed claim," as used herein, is where the employer or the bureau of workers' compensation questions the validity of a claim for compensation or benefits.
 No claim shall be regarded as a contested or a disputed claim requiring a formal (public) hearing, solely by reason of incomplete information, unless every effort has been made to complete the record.

-(a) If a state fund claim meets the statutory requirements of compensability, the claims examiner shall have authority to approve such claim for payment of medical bills and temporary total disability compensation.
-Should the claimant be entitled to compensation for partial disability under division (B) of section 4123.57 of the Revised Code, or to an award for the change of occupation under division (D) or (E) of section 4123.57 of the Revised Code, such awards must be referred to a district hearing officer for approval.
+(a) If a state fund claim meets the statutory requirements of compensability, the claims specialist shall have authority to approve such claim for payment of medical bills and temporary total disability compensation or other appropriate compensation.
 The approval of the claim must contain the description of the condition or conditions for which the claim is being allowed and part or parts of the body affected.
-Orders approved for payment shall be forwarded to the proper department of the bureau in charge of execution of orders no later than the next working day following the approval of the claim.

-(b) In the processing of initial applications in state fund claims, requesting payment of compensation in addition to medical benefits, the claims examiner may approve temporary total disability compensation over a period not to exceed four weeks, without medical proof in the record, provided that the application has been properly completed and signed, certified by the employer and was otherwise noncontroversial.
+(b) In the processing of initial applications in state fund claims, requesting payment of compensation in addition to medical benefits, the claims specialist may approve temporary total disability compensation over a period not to exceed four weeks, without medical proof in the record, provided that the application has been properly completed and signed, certified by the employer and was otherwise noncontroversial.
 If medical proof was submitted with the initial application, the above limitation shall not apply.
-Immediately upon approval of the claim the claimant shall be notified in writing that his attending physician’s report will be necessary for consideration of any additional payment of compensation and an appropriate form shall be enclosed, with the necessary instructions, for claimant’s convenience.
+Upon approval of the claim the claimant shall be notified in writing that his or her attending physician's report will be necessary for consideration of any additional payment of compensation and an appropriate form shall be enclosed, with the necessary instructions, for the claimant's convenience.

 (2) Contested or disputed claims.

-Contested or disputed claims as well as claims requiring investigation shall be referred, immediately after the initial review, to the appropriate office of the bureau from which investigation and determination of issues may be made most expeditiously.
-Formal hearings before a district hearing officer with notices to the interested parties shall be scheduled at the earliest possible date.
+(a) Contested or disputed claims as well as claims requiring investigation shall be referred, immediately after the initial review, to the appropriate office of the bureau from which investigation and determination of issues may be made most expeditiously.

 (3) Applications for death benefits.

-(4) Contested (disputed) applications for workers’ compensation benefits filed by employees of self-insuring employers shall be processed in accordance with rule 4123-3-13 of the Administrative Code and the general rules applicable to the processing of contested claims.
+(4) Contested (disputed) applications for workers' compensation benefits filed by employees of self-insuring employers shall be referred to the industrial commission for a hearing.

 (C) Proof.